hiclick/hiclick.github.com/doc/java/docs/jfw-creating-enterprise-applications.md

 But Java is much more than just these daily, visible reminders you may be exposed to.
 Java is a powerful language, but much of its capability lies in the power of the platform.

-## Introducing Java Platform, Enterprise Edition
+## Introducing Java Platform Enterprise Edition
 ## Using Web Containers
 ## Writing Your First Servlet
 ## Using JSPs to Display Content